 4. Evaluate Work History

 One of the best ways to determine if an alarm company is credible is through consumer claims and work history.
+If someone has gone through the Bid Protest Attorney process at the government level, they will likely be incredibly credible, but other companies can also be good without going to this extreme.
 This information is readily available from several sources such as the crime prevention department at your local law enforcement offices, licensing agencies in your state, consumer protection agencies and the Better Business Bureau.

 5. Proof of Licenses